 This final tip comes from Jeanne Rewa and Daniel Hunter, two online training experts.
 When we meet face-to-face, we rely a lot on nonverbal cues to communicate.
 In person, for example, we can acknowledge others by simply making eye contact.
 This isn’t impossible to recreate on Zoom, but it does require more effort.

-Taking note of what your girls aren’t explicitly saying helps them feel seen.
-One way to do this is to audibly let girls know that you’re noticing their nonverbal cues.
+Taking note of what your girls and volunteers aren’t explicitly saying helps them feel seen.
+One way to do this is to audibly let participants know that you’re noticing their nonverbal cues.
 Do some girls have a confused look on their faces?
 You could say, “Were my directions a little unclear?
 Who needs me to go over the steps again—give me a show of hands!”
-Did a girl just join ten minutes into the start of the meeting?
+Did a volunteer just join ten minutes into the start of the meeting?
 You could say, “Priya just joined us!
 We’re just sharing our answers to our ice breaker question.
 I’ll give you a minute or two to get settled, then you can share when you’re ready.”
-If a few girls have been relatively quiet the entire meeting, you could say, “I want to make sure everyone gets a turn to talk.
+If a few participants have been relatively quiet the entire meeting, you could say, “I want to make sure everyone gets a turn to talk.
 Amelia, do you have anything you’d like to add?”